 The next day, the same thing.
 He walked through each aisle, but this time he had a bigger smirk and a slight kick in his step.
 Still a lot of shaking his head, but a few “Ahs”.
 Much happier he seemed.
 As he approached my desk, he patted me on the back, blurted out my last name, said “there you go, f*cken beautiful.”
 Told the class that he was still unimpressed with a lot of theirs, but some are getting better.
 Then he ran back and took my drawing.
 He held it up and showed the class, “this is what I want to see” and then literally began to rip the drawing right in half and said Anthony, “if you did it once, you can do it again.”
 Yeah, you can imagine all the heads turning around with a big WTF written on them.
 He walked past a few more and then did the same thing.
 And then he asked the rest to do the same to theirs.
 After some grumbling, and although a few managed to sneak away from their drawings in their desks, most obliged.

 And he was right

 Everyone turned out the next day, with vastly better drawings.
-Well it seemed everyone, except the ones that snuck away their drawings.
+Well, it seemed everyone, except the ones that snuck away from their drawings.
 I guess they got so attached, they never really got the lesson.